Skip to content

 Film director Betsey Biggs spent a summer in Greenland with her mother and her five year old daughter, exploring the Greenland Ice Sheet.
 Through the personal experience of this musician, artist and mother, we see and hear the melting of Arctic glaciers in real time.
 The effect is stunning.

 This documentary premiered at the Denver Experimental Media Festival in 2024 and was shown at the SF Green Festival in 2025.
-In one critic’s words, Melt is “a visually mesmerizing cinematic song cycle,” and so much more.
+In one critic’s words, MELT: The Memory of Ice is “a visually mesmerizing cinematic song cycle,” and so much more.

 Betsey Biggs holds a Ph.D. in Music Composition from Princeton University and works as an assistant professor at University of Colorado Boulder.